Procedure Guide ·Tooth Extraction ·2026

 Extraction Coverage Basics

-When extractions are medically necessary due to dental disease, most accident/illness policies cover them.
-This includes extractions for resorptive lesions, periodontal disease, fractures, and stomatitis.
-The extraction itself, anesthesia, X-rays, and medications are typically covered.
+When medically necessary due to dental disease, most accident/illness policies cover extractions for resorptive lesions, periodontal disease, fractures, and stomatitis.
+Extraction, anesthesia, X-rays, and medications are typically covered.

 Red flag · Waiting period